 There are different ITR forms for each class of individual i.e. salaried, or business/professional individual.
 Following is a brief classification of ITR forms –

 This form is for an individual (Resident) earning less than Rs.
 50 Lakhs in a financial year under heads of Salary or pension, one house property, Other sources (excluding winning from Lottery and Income from Race Horses) and agricultural income less than Rs.
 5000 in F.Y.

 This form is for HUF and an individual (including non-resident/resident not ordinarily resident) who is earning more than Rs.
 50 lakhs under head of Salary, House property, Other Sources (including Winning from Lottery and Income from Race Horses), agricultural income more than Rs.
 5000 in F.Y. and also capital gains.

 This form is used by HUF and resident individuals who have income under the head of Profit & Gains from business or profession.
 This return may also include income from house property, salary/pension and income from other sources.

 This return form is to be used by an individual or HUF, who is resident other than not ordinarily resident, or a Firm (other than LLP) which is resident, whose total income for the assessment year 2019-20 does not exceed Rs.50 lakh and who has income computed on presumptive basis under section 44AD or 44AE or 44ADA.

-In this article, we tried to cover various income tax related concept in nutshell, I hope it was beneficial for those who had no idea about it.
-We will try to cover these information in detail in various other articles dedicated to individual topics.
-Please ask your questions in comments section so that we can answer those.
+In this article, we tried to cover various income tax-related concept in nutshell, I hope it was beneficial for those who had no idea about it.
+We will try to cover this information in detail in various other articles dedicated to individual topics.
+Please ask your questions in the comments section so that we can answer those.